Strap It On: Reception and legacy

 The album received positive reviews, with critics praising the band's fresh, raw and innovative sound.
-In November 1992, the original Amphetamine Reptile release was estimated to have sold 10,000 copies; this figure does not take into account the 1991 Interscope reissue.
+In September 1992, the original Amphetamine Reptile release was estimated to have sold 10,000 copies.
+By February 1995, this figure had increased to 40,000.
 Amphetamine Reptile Records founder Tom Hazelmyer would later state that Strap It On kept the label going throughout the 1990s.

 AllMusic's Jason Birchmeier wrote in his review "The nine-song album is a brief one, clocking in around a half-hour, but even such brevity proves wonderfully exhausting by the time you near the last couple songs.
 In fact, by the time you make it past 'Sinatra', one of the album's highlights and also the halfway point, slow fatigue threatens as the riffs continue to hammer away unrelentingly and vocalist Page Hamilton's sometimes-tuneful, oftentimes-bellowing shouting grows seemingly further agonized.
 The overall relentlessness should be a sheer pleasure to those who enjoy the intensity of metal without the clownish clichés yet, at the same time, enjoy the originality of alt-rock without the pansy passivity."
 In 1994, The New York Times labelled Strap It On as "relentlessly noisy."
 In 2006, Pitchfork labelled it and Meantime as one of "the metal band's two triumphs."

 Future guitarist Chris Traynor was a fan of the album, and considered it to be "one of the most important rock records ever."

 Kerrang! ranked the album at No. 19 in their list of "The 50 Best Albums From 1990", and stated that the album is "balanced on the centre-point between alt.metal, noise rock and post-hardcore."
-Stereogum named the track "Sinatra" as one of the "30 Essential Noise Rock Tracks", and described most of the album as groove metal.
+Stereogum named the track "Sinatra" as one of the "30 Essential Noise Rock Tracks", and the album as "rough-hewn post-hardcore" and groove metal.

-In 2004, the songs "Repetition", "FBLA", "Blacktop" and "Sinatra" appeared on the compilation album Unsung: The Best of Helmet 1991–1997.
+In 2004, the songs "Repetition", "FBLA", "Bad Mood" and "Sinatra" appeared on the compilation album Unsung: The Best of Helmet 1991–1997.
 The track listing for the compilation was chosen by Page Hamilton.
-The Sacramento-based alternative metal group Deftones covered the song "Sinatra," with it appearing on their 2005 compilation album B-Sides & Rarities.
+The Sacramento-based alternative metal group Deftones covered the song "Sinatra", with it appearing on their 2005 compilation album B-Sides & Rarities.
 The song was also covered by the band Livver on the 2016 Helmet tribute album Meantime (Redux).
 The album further included covers of "Bad Mood" by Blackwolfgoat and "Blacktop" by Heads.